Vanille-N/website/data/treebor/src/index.md

 Tree Borrows is a proposed alternative to
 [Stacked Borrows](https://www.ralfj.de/blog/2019/05/21/stacked-borrows-2.1.html)
-that fulfills the same role: to analyse the execution of Rust code at runtime (so actually MIR rather than Rust) and declare the precise requirements of the aliasing constraints.
+that fulfills the same role: to analyse the execution of Rust code at runtime and define the precise requirements of the aliasing constraints.
-When the aliasing assumptions are considered to have been violated, the code is declared UB.
+When these aliasing constraints are violated, the code is declared Undefined Behavior (UB).
+This enable optimizations that would otherwise be unsound in the presence of `unsafe`{.rust} code.

 ---